carpentries-incubator/machine-learning-novice-sklearn/episodes/06-dimensionality-reduction.md

 ![](fig/pca_unlabelled.png){alt='Reduction using PCA'}

 We now have a 2D representation of our 64D dataset that we can work with instead.
-Let's try some quick K-means clustering on our 2D representation of the data.
+We can try some quick K-means clustering on our 2D representation of the data.
 Because we already have some knowledge about our data we can set `k=10` for the 10 digits present in the dataset.

 ```python
 Kmean = skl_cluster.KMeans(n_clusters=10)